 I also offer short term Cognitive Behavioural Therapy for mild to moderate mental health difficulties such as anxiety and depression.

 My comprehensive and diverse training and experience enable me to work with a wide range of difficulties and tailor therapy to your individual needs.

 I have further interest and experience in Maternity & Women’s Health.
-I mange the Women’s Health Counselling Service in Homerton Hospital where I work with a wide range of difficulties such as transition into parenthood, perinatal and postnatal depression, traumatic birth experience, fertility issues and pregnancy loss.
+I managed the Women’s Health Counselling Service in Homerton Hospital where I worked with a wide range of difficulties such as transition into parenthood, perinatal and postnatal depression, traumatic birth experience, fertility issues and pregnancy loss.